 To add a task to a build job, you must either create a new plan or use an existing build plan.
 For the purpose of these instructions, you'll walk through creating a new build plan.

-The task configuration screen relies on a Contrast profile, which you configured in the previous steps, and an application name.
-The application name must be on the server that you defined when creating the profile.
+The Tasks configuration screen relies on a Contrast profile, which you configured in the previous steps, as well as a server name, application name and a Passive parameter.
+The server name isn't required, but should correspond to a server name in Contrast if used.
+The application name must be on the designated server.

 The next part of the task configuration is defining conditions for when to fail a build.
 This involves entering three pieces of data:

-Note: Using the Any option means that any severity or vulnerability type is counted towards the max threshold count.
+Note: Using the Any option means that any severity or vulnerability type is counted towards the maximum threshold count.

 You can configure multiple conditions for each task by selecting the Add New Threshold Condition button.